phetsims/geometric-optics/doc/implementation-notes.md

 This simulation makes use of 2 model-view transforms to map model coordinates (in cm) to view coordinates.

-The first transform is a static mapping, see `modelViewTransform` in [GOScreenView.ts](https://github.com/phetsims/geometric-optics/blob/master/js/common/view/GOScreenView.ts).
+The first transform is a static mapping, see `modelViewTransform` in `GOScreenView`.
 The model has +x to the left, and +y up, and scaling is isometric in both directions.
 In the _Lens_ screen, the origin (0,0) in the model coordinate frame is near the center of the ScreenView.
 In the _Mirror_ screen, the origin is shift to the right, to accommodate the behavior of mirrors.

-The second transform is a dynamic mapping, based on zoom level, see `zoomTransformProperty` in [GOScreenView.ts](https://github.com/phetsims/geometric-optics/blob/master/js/common/view/GOScreenView.ts).
+The second transform is a dynamic mapping, based on zoom level, see `zoomTransformProperty` in `GOScreenView`.
 This transform is applied to all all elements within a "scene" (optic, objects, images, rays, projection screen).

 Rulers change their tick marks to match the zoom level, but otherwise do not change position or size.